Irritable Bowel Syndrome & Food Intolerance

-Irritable bowel syndrome is a very common gut disorder.
-The standard medical view is that the exact cause is not known.
-The most common presenting symptoms are bloating, flatulence, diarrhoea and / or constipation.
+Irritable bowel syndrome symptoms are very common.
+The standard medical view is that the causes are unknown.
+The most common presenting symptoms include bloating, flatulence, pain, diarrhoea and / or constipation.
 It is estimated that as many as 20% of the population could be suffering with this condition.
-IBS can affect anyone at any age, but it commonly first develops in young adults.
-IBS is almost twice as common in women.
+IBS can affect anyone at any age, but it commonly first develops in young adults and is almost twice as common in women.

 Introduction to IBS